Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Numerical Examples

 \textit{Example 7.
 Impact of the Number of Users $U$:} In Fig.~\ref{fig:exp_new_7}, we evaluate the communication BER performance versus the number of downlink users~$U$, under communication SNR of $\text{SNR}_\mathrm{C} = 15$~dB and radar SCNR threshold of $\chi = 8$~dB.
 From Fig. \ref{fig:exp_new_7}, it is observed that the communication BER increases as the number of users grows.
 This is because supporting more users requires higher spatial degrees of freedom, which are limited by the fixed number of transmit antennas.
 Therefore, to accommodate more users while maintaining reliable performance, it may be necessary to increase the number of transmit antennas.

 \textit{Example 8.
-Validation of SEP boundary:} In Fig. \ref{fig:exp8}, we show the communication BER versus the number of transmit antennas $N_\mathrm{T}$ with $\text{SNR}_\text{C} = 5$dB.
-From Fig. \ref{fig:exp8}, we observe the same trends as in Fig. \ref{fig:exp3a}, where increasing the number of transmit antennas $N_\mathrm{T}$ leads to more favorable communication BER performance.
-Additionally, for all ISAC systems, the practical BER consistently falls within the lower-bound (LB) and upper-bound (UB) region.
+Validation of SEP boundary:} In Fig. \ref{fig:exp8}, we show the communication BER versus $N_\mathrm{T}$ with $\text{SNR}_\text{C} = 5$dB.
+From Fig. \ref{fig:exp8}, we observe the same trends as in Fig. \ref{fig:exp3a}, where increasing the $N_\mathrm{T}$ leads to more favorable communication BER performance.
+Additionally, for all DFRC systems, the practical BER consistently falls within the lower-bound (LB) and upper-bound (UB) region.
 These results validate \textit{Theorem \ref{the:2}} and verify that maximizing the safe margin is an effective strategy to guarantee communication BER performance.